Exodromy: Spectral higher topoi

 \subsection{Hochster duality for higher topoi}

-In \Cref{nul:dualitycube} we described Hochster duality as a cube of dualities: the equivalence of $1$-categories between profinite posets and spectral topological spaces restricts on one hand to an equivalence of $1$-categories between profinite sets and Stone spaces, and on the other to an equivalence of $1$-categories between finite posets and finite topological spaces.
+In \Cref{nul:dualitycube} we described Hochster duality as a cube of dualities: the equivalence of $1$-categories between profinite posets and spectral topological spaces restricts on one hand to an equivalence between profinite sets and Stone spaces, and on the other to an equivalence between finite posets and finite topological spaces.
 Our objective now is to exhibit the analogous cube for higher topoi:

-where the vertical fully faithful functors are given by equipping an object with the trivial stratification.
+Here the vertical fully faithful functors are given by equipping an object with the trivial stratification.
 The top face of this cube was established by Lurie \cite[\SAGapp{E}]{SAG}.
-We must now address the bottom face, more precisely the equivalence $\Strat_{\pi}^{\wedge}\simeq\StrTop_{\infty}^{\spec}$.
+We now address the bottom face, more precisely the equivalence $\Strprofin\simeq\StrTopspec_{\infty}$.

-\begin{thm}[\Categorical Hochster Duality] Let $ S $ be a spectral topological space.
+\begin{thm}[{\Categorical Hochster Duality }] Let $ S $ be a spectral topological space.
 Then the functor

-given by the assignment $ \goesto{\mbfPi}{\widetilde{\mbfPi}} $ is an equivalence of \categories.
+given by the assignment $ \goesto{\mbfPi}{\mbfPitilde} $ is an equivalence of \categories.
 Consequently, the functor

 is an equivalence of \categories. \end{thm}